Where to Swim in Amsterdam

 - More Amsterdam Tourist Information

 There are plenty of places where you can swim in Amsterdam.

 June 2023 Amsterdam Weather Forecast: Sunny and warm summer weather.
 Perfect weather for picnics in the park and a refreshing dive or swim.

 Fortunately, Amsterdam has many public indoor- and outdoor swimming pools, officially approved natural spots, and a good number of ‘wild swimming’ locations.

 Green = official and unofficial open water swimming spots

 Amsterdam is often called the “Venice of the North.”
 No wonder.
 No less than 24% of the city consists of water: two rivers, 165 canals and several lakes.

 1 in 20 Amsterdammers swims in the canals1

-Our map shows the location of pools (blue icons) and of nature swimming spots (green icons) — both official and unofficial.
+Our map shows the location of swimming pools (blue icons) and natural swimming spots (green icons) — both official and unofficial.

 Each of the twelve provinces of the Netherlands publishes an annual list of officially-approved swimming spots.